Updated on August 12, 2025

 - No restrictions on the duration of stay.

-- Special permission required for research, journalism, missionary work, and visits to restricted areas.
+- Special permission is required for research, journalism, missionary work, and visits to restricted areas.

 Stay Without Registration